jacopocolo/framer-x-workshop/README.md

 # Designing ahead of the curve

-An introduction to Framer X for d.zone.
+An introduction to Framer X

 This repository contains all the completed examples from the Workshop.
 - A simple component with properties